-- 7.18 The location of the housing within the centre of Rendlesham, a Key Service Centre as set out in Policy SP19 of the existing Local Plan and a 'Large Village' as set out in Policy SCLP3.2 of the emerging Local Plan is in accordance with the principles of sustainable development set out in the NPPF and echoed in Policies SP1 and SP1a of the existing Local Plan and detailed in the emerging Plan.
-This seeks to locate residential development within settlements where a physical limits boundary has been defined such that occupiers of the dwellings are able to access services and facilities within that settlement without relying on the use of the private vehicle.
-The principle of the location of the housing on this site is therefore acceptable. - 7.19 Whilst the local planning authority is in a strong position in regard to the provision of a five year housing land supply, the number of dwellings required is a minimum and windfall, such as this, contributes to overall provision.
+- 7.16.
+The location of the housing within the centre of Rendlesham, a Large Village as set out in Policy SCLP3.2 of the new Local Plan is in accordance with the principles of sustainable development set out in the NPPF.
+This seeks to locate residential development within settlements where a settlement boundary has been defined such that occupiers of the dwellings are able to access services and facilities within that settlement without relying on the use of the private vehicle.
+The principle of the location of the housing on this site is therefore acceptable. - 7.17.
+Whilst the local planning authority is in a strong position in regard to the provision of a five year housing land supply, the number of dwellings required is a minimum and windfall, such as this, contributes to overall provision.
 The proposal would therefore help to contribute towards the Council's housing supply moving forward.
 The Council also seeks the provision of affordable homes which would normally be provided my means of a set proportion of open market homes or through an 'exception' policy.
-In this case, the application proposes all of the dwellings to be provided in an affordable form which weighs on favour of the development.
-The Agent has indicated that a Registered Provider is interested in the scheme however the Legal Agreement in relation to this has not been drawn up.
+In this case, the application proposes all of the dwellings to be provided in an affordable form which weighs in favour of the development.
+The Agent has indicated that a Registered Provider is interested in the scheme however the Legal Agreement in relation to this has not yet been finalised.